Do I Need an Officiant to Elope?

 Marrying abroad can be tricky.
 Some countries have restrictions on where you can have a ceremony, require translation services and additional paperwork, and even have residency requirements.
 You can check with the American embassies and consulates abroad for more detailed information about the countries you’re interested in eloping in.

-Don’t let the details overwhelm you though.
-There is an easier option.
-Most couples prefer to do their paperwork at home, either right before or after they exchange vows.
 This allows you to plan your trip with complete freedom instead of prioritizing paperwork and legalities.
 Doing this doesn’t make the experience any less meaningful, and the day you exchange vows and celebrate your commitment is the day you get married.

 Can a family member or friend marry you?